threepointone/glam/psst.md

 - @apply :( composition will be a *little* harder
 - |||ly, non-value interpolations
+- nondeterministic resolution
-- not "great" browser support
+- not "great" browser support (read - no ie, opera mini, uc)